m2dk/DMail/README.md

 `./smtp.py` in your terminal.
 Optionally, you can send attachments by passing filenames as parameters.
 It will ask for subject, destination address and body of the mail.

+Also, you can run Bot.py and use your computer as a server, this way you can start a chat with M2DK_Bot and proceed to manage your messages.